-Tacoma police officers plead not guilty in killing of Manuel Ellis
+3 Tacoma police officers plead not guilty in killing of Manuel Ellis

 The video shows Collins put his arm around Ellis’ neck, using the kind of restraint courts have determined can constitute a deadly threat and that has been banned by many police agencies, say the charges.
 As Collins continued to apply the neck restraint, Burbank used a Taser on Ellis, striking him in the chest as his hands were up in a surrender-type position, according to the charges.

-Ellis went limp and was face down on the pavement with Collins’ arm pressed to the back of his head or neck; it was 11:22 p.m. when Burbank made his first radio transmission and a dispatcher broadcast that the two officers had encountered “unknown trouble” at the intersection, say the charges.
+Ellis went limp and was facedown on the pavement with Collins’ arm pressed to the back of his head or neck; it was 11:22 p.m. when Burbank made his first radio transmission and a dispatcher broadcast that the two officers had encountered “unknown trouble” at the intersection, say the charges.
 Over the next 11 minutes, at least 20 more officers would respond to the scene.

-Ellis began writhing and screaming as Burbank and Collins held his arms behind his back and applied pressure to his body; the Taser probes were still embedded in his chest and Burbank fired another five-second-long jolt of electricity into his body, according to the charges.
+Ellis began writhing and screaming as Burbank and Collins held his arms behind his back and applied pressure to his body; the Taser probes were still embedded in his chest and Burbank fired another 5-second-long jolt of electricity into his body, according to the charges.

 The witnesses then drove off and soon after, Ellis began telling the officers he couldn’t breathe, say the charges.
 One officer was heard on the video telling him, “Shut the (expletive) up, man,” according to the charges.